California Medical Privacy Fact Sheet C1:

 - What kinds of information do your medical records contain?

 Are you confident that your medical records are private and secure?
 Do you ever wonder who can see them besides your doctors?
-How much do you actually know about your own rights concerning your records?
+How much do you actually know about your own rights concerning your medical records?

 The California Medical Privacy Fact Sheet Series focuses on California law and explains how your medical information may be used and disclosed both with, and without, your consent or knowledge.
 It discusses the strengths and weaknesses of laws and regulations that protect medical privacy.
 This Fact Sheet Series also addresses the controls you have over your personal health information, as well as the responsibilities of those who collect it.
 In addition, it provides links to resources where you can find more information about your medical privacy rights and how you can protect them.